 What The Piriformis Syndrome Test Reveals

-The Piriformis syndrome test outlined here is a test for a potentially crippling Piriformis muscle induced pain phenomena.
-This phenomena - labelled the infamous "Piriformis Syndrome" - occurs when the deep gluteal Piriformis muscle gets so tight that it compresses the sciatic nerve and shoots numbness, tingling, and/or pain down the leg [1].
-Read on to determine if your Piriformis syndrome test reveals Piriformis syndrome.
+The Piriformis syndrome test below determines whether or not the Piriformis muscle is contributing to pain symptoms.
+We are looking for "Piriformis Syndrome" - which occurs when the Piriformis muscle in the buttocks gets so tight that it compresses the sciatic nerve and shoots numbness, tingling, and/or pain down the leg [1].

 How The Piriformis Syndrome Test Works

 A well-executed Piriformis syndrome test lets you know whether or not your Piriformis muscle is tight and compressing the sciatic nerve, and therefore contributing to your pain.
-Piriformis syndrome test could indicate sciatica pain.
-Understanding how to relieve sciatica pain while sitting and how to relieve sciatica pain in bed will help you live more comfortably.
+(Piriformis syndrome test could indicate sciatica pain.
+Understanding how to relieve sciatica pain while sitting and how to relieve sciatica pain in bed will help you live more comfortably.)

 Sciatic Nerve Compression Activated By The Piriformis Syndrome Test [2]